cainmagi/MDNT/README.md

 ### @ 06/13/2019

 1. Merge `demo-ResTranspose`, `demo-ResNeXtTranspose`, `demo-InceptTranspose`, `demo-InceptResTranspose` and `demo-InceptPlusTranspose` together.
 The merged script is `demo-denoising`.
+2. Update the test (`demo-classification`) for examining the performance on classification task.
+3. Fix a bug of validation in `demo-denoising` and add the correlation metric.

 ### @ 06/12/2019